 Is the risk of infertility higher for women with Polycystic Ovarian Syndrome (PCOS)?

 Yes, women with Polycystic Ovarian Syndrome are more likely to have infertility issues because of ovulation issues.
-Women with Polycystic Ovarian Syndrome will produce no eggs because they do not ovulate or the lack of regular ovulation cycles will cause egg production to be reduced significantly.
+Women with PCOS will produce no eggs because they do not ovulate or the lack of regular ovulation cycles will cause egg production to be reduced significantly.

 What are symptoms of Polycystic Ovarian Syndrome (PCOS)?